 Whether an organization needs all three types of architects depends on the company size and the complexity of its infrastructure.

-Download this poster to learn more about core competencies of IT architecture and how to become a Solution Architect.
+Download this poster to learn more about the core competencies of a Technical Architect and how to become one.